 Depending on the nature of your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

 For criminal issues, contact the local police on 101 or 999 in an emergency or if a crime is taking place.
+You can also contact Crimestoppers anonymously on 0800 555 111.
 You should always obtain a police report when reporting a crime.

 To complain about tourism services, contact the service provider directly.